defcronyke/gitcid/README.md

 ## Usage Examples

-### Make new bare git repos, suitable for hosting as git remotes
+### Make new bare git repositories, suitable for hosting as git remotes

 #### Use the "`.gc/init.sh`" script to do it, and always run it from the top-level directory of this project's git repo.